s0lc0seryl/s0lc0seryl.github.io/about.md

 title: About
 ---

+## Hi!
+This is Albert!

+I'm a Software Developer.
+In the last course of **Desarrollo de Aplicaciones Multiplataforma** on [Institut Obert de Catalunya](https://ioc.xtec.cat).
+I have a passion for cibersecurity and web development.

 <p class="message">
   Hey there!
 This page is included as an example.
 Feel free to customize it for your own use upon downloading.
 Carry on!
 </p>